splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

 .. image:: /_images/images-metrics/usage-analytics-home-page.png
   :alt: The usage analytics home page, which displays the total MTS count, trends for hourly MTS count, and metrics with the highest utilization.

 .. note:: Usage analytics doesn't show APM Monitoring MetricSets or RUM Monitoring MetricSets.
+To learn more about usage analytics, see :ref:`metrics-usage-analytics-intro`.

 .. _mua-metrics-table: